Sports MBA Admissions

 Under "Major/Program Objective" select Business Administration: Sports Business Management (MBA) - External Degree.
 The term "external degree" designates that the Sports MBA program is a self-support program on a special sessions schedule.

-It is required that the GMAT be taken prior to the November 1st, 2017 application deadline, but please do not wait to complete the online process until you have taken the test.
+It is required that the GMAT or GRE be taken prior to the November 1st, 2018 application deadline, but please do not wait to complete the online process until you have taken the test.
 It is best to get your name in the system now.

 Statement of Purpose